 One participant vocalised a concern that NAPs potentially add another layer of complexity to an already multi-faceted treatment pathway; the rest of the group agreed and therefore advised NAP roles be explicit to both professionals and parents.
 It was proposed their primary function should be advice for rare cancers, unusual presentations, relapsed or refractory disease and late effects / toxicity of treatment.

-It was sensed by the groups that MDT and NAP meetings are primarily focussed on clinical information (Table 5: quote 7), yet there was consensus that personal factors should be heard, to make recommendations individually appropriate (Table 5: quotes 8 and 9).
+It was sensed by the groups that MDT and NAP meetings are primarily focussed on clinical information ‘only medical facts contribute to decisions’ (Table 5: quote 7), yet there was consensus that personal factors should be heard, to make recommendations individually appropriate ‘a panel should have known what was important to my family at that time….we wouldn’t have been able to travel far for treatment’ and ‘we really didn’t want him to have an amputation at first as we are such an active family’ (Table 5: quotes 8 and 9).
 There was a commonly held concern about the impact NAPs could have on personalised treatment recommendations as panel members wouldn’t necessarily know the patients discussed.
 Most participants recognised a time-pressured environment could limit the ability of the referring clinician to impart relevant non-clinical information and hence NAP recommendations would likely be affected.

 Recommendations for promoting personalised outcomes at national level

-The participants suggested strategies to promote personalised recommendations; these included always having a clinician who knows the family attending meetings to present their patient-related factors being included on the referral proforma, such as psychosocial circumstances, quality of life considerations, or treatment preferences.
-Finally, they proposed a patient advocate could attend meetings to present the family view; a specialist nurse would be well placed for this (Table 5: quote 10).
+The participants suggested strategies to promote personalised recommendations.
+These included always having a clinician who knows the family attending meetings to present their patient and family-related factors being included on the referral proforma, such as psychosocial circumstances, quality of life considerations, or treatment preferences.
+Additionally, all patients should be made aware of the referral and outcome, comparable to the process of receiving test results, where sufficient time is allocated to share this information.
+Finally, they proposed a patient advocate could attend meetings to present the family view; a specialist nurse would be well placed for this ‘the nurses got to know us as a family so well; it wasn’t just about the medicine….a nurse could be our voice’ (Table 5: quote 10).

 DISCUSSION